 FAQ: What is the difference between mediation and parent coordination?

 Mediation helps parents develop a parenting plan and sort out finances.
-Parent Coordination is when a plan is already in place, but the family needs help with minor or temporary adjustments to the plan or when parts of the plan are not clear.
+Parent Coordination is for when a plan is already in place, but the family needs help with minor or temporary adjustments to the plan or when parts of the plan are not clear.

 What is the cost?